Planting, weeding, mulching, watering and amending soil are your key June garden tasks.

 Mushroom Compost

-Top-dress with compost and mulch with compost 2–3 inches of straw, dry grass clippings or shredded leaves if you haven’t yet – this will help retain moisture and reduce weeds.
+Top-dress with compost and mulch with 2–3 inches of straw, dry grass clippings or shredded leaves if you haven’t yet – this will help retain moisture and reduce weeds.
 Fertilize ornamental plants and vegetables per their individual requirements (ask us at the store if you’re not sure what to use), and consider feeding the soil life as well with our Compost Tea.